Api operaie sarde al lavoro su fiori selvatici per miele artigianale di Villasimius

 • Days 10–20: the larva transforms into a pupa, enclosed in a sealed cell

-• Day 20: the female worker bee is born
+• Day 20: the worker bee is born

-From birth, the worker immediately begins to clean the hive and prepare the wax cells for egg-laying and storing honey and pollen.
-In the very first days, small wax scales appear on her abdomen, which she detaches with her legs, chews, and molds onto the comb, creating the characteristic perfect hexagonal cells.
+As soon as it is born, the worker starts immediately.
+It cleans the hive, prepares the cells for egg-laying and for storing honey and pollen.
+In the very first days, small scales of wax appear on its abdomen, which it detaches with its legs, chews, and molds onto the comb—creating those perfect hexagonal cells that have amazed architects and geometers for millennia.

 The nurse bee

-As a nurse, the worker cares for the larvae in the nest, feeding them initially with royal jelly and later with pollen and honey—a dietary transition that determines the fate of each larva.
+In the following days, the worker becomes a nurse bee: it takes care of the larvae in the nest, feeding them first with royal jelly, then with pollen and honey.
+A precise dietary transition that determines the destiny of each larva—whether it will become a worker, queen, or drone.

 Honey production

-Young workers receive nectar from forager bees, mix it with enzymes produced by their mouths for about half an hour, and deposit it in the wax cells.
-This process allows the water content in the nectar—almost 80% of the total volume—to progressively evaporate.
-The workers accelerate evaporation by fanning with their wings at the hive entrance.
-When the cell is full of mature honey, it is sealed with wax and stored for the future.
+Young workers receive nectar from foragers, mix it with enzymes produced by their mouths for about half an hour, and deposit it in the wax cells.
+Nectar contains almost 80% water: the workers evaporate it by tirelessly fanning with their wings at the hive entrance until the honey reaches the right concentration.
+Only then is the cell sealed with wax—and the honey is ready to last over time.

 Guardians and cleaners